stevemadere/aws-imds-curl/README.md

+# aws-utils

+### Bash scripts to ease self-managagement for instances on EC2

-# IMDSCurl
+## IMDSCurl

-`IMDSCurl` is a bash-based utility designed to interact with the EC2 Instance Metadata Service Version 2 (IMDSv2) in AWS environments.
-The tool simplifies metadata retrieval by managing IMDSv2 tokens automatically, caching them securely, and allowing users to query instance metadata using a straightforward command-line interface.
-The tool behaves similarly to `curl` for querying metadata but adds the convenience of handling IMDSv2's token requirements.
+`IMDSCurl` interacts with the EC2 Instance Metadata Service Version 2 (IMDSv2) in AWS environments.
+It simplifies metadata retrieval by managing IMDSv2 tokens automatically, caching them securely, and allowing users to query instance metadata as simply as they used to be able to with curl and IMDSv1.

-## Why This Script Exists
+### Why This Script Exists

 AWS introduced IMDSv2 to enhance security by requiring a session-oriented approach to accessing instance metadata.
 This means that every request to the Instance Metadata Service must include a valid session token, which needs to be periodically refreshed.
 While this improves security, it also complicates scripting and automation that need to interact with the IMDS.